isaacfungg/obsidian/2024w notes/STAT 201/Week 1 - HW.md

 * Take a random sample from the population
 * Calculate the point estimates for the samples
 * Describe the uncertainty related to your estimate

+**Sampling Distribution:** A representation of the spread of average values of samples that come rom the same population.
+It allows us to see how accurate and reliable the sample tests is by comparing the spread of the sample mean compared to the population parameter